Key Points

 - Close your eyes, and gently place the mask on your eyelids while placing the loops around your ears.

-- Leave the mask on for 10-15 minutes while listening to your favorite music, book or podcast.
+- Leave the mask on for 10 to 15 minutes while listening to your favorite music, book or podcast.

 - Remove the mask and rinse your eyelids with water or a gentle cleanser if desired.